dev-guy/CommandStudio/README.md

 ### Creation

-The following documents were generated with ChatGPT 5.3 and then fed into Codex:
+The following documents were generated with ChatGPT 5.3 and then fed into Codex 5.3:

 - [PRD](ai/prd.md)
 - [Architecture](ai/architecture.md)